-Mature students who give exceptional promise may be admitted without rigid adherence to minimum unit requirements even if they have not graduated from high school or have graduated from a nonaccredited high school.
+Mature students who give exceptional promise may be admitted without rigid adherence to minimum unit requirements even if they have not graduated from high school or have graduated from a non-accredited high school.
 Decision as to admission in these cases is reserved to the Academic Vice President and the Board of Admissions.
-In all cases the student must be directed to the Counseling and Testing Center at Seattle University for guidance and testing.
-21 examinations
+In many cases the student will be directed to the Counseling and Testing Center at Seattle University for guidance and testing.